kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-03-type-collision.md

     kubectl get subscriptions.eventing.kyma-project.io -A | grep {CLEAN_EVENT_TYPE}
     ```

-3. If you find that the `CleanEventType` collides with some other Subscription, use a different Application or event type name for your Subscription.
+3. If you find that the `CleanEventType` collides with some other Subscription, a solution for this would be to provide an `application-type` label (with alphanumeric characters only), which is then used by the Eventing services instead of the Application name.
+If the `application-type` label also contains any non-alphanumeric character, the underlying Eventing services clean it and use the cleaned label.